logicog/firmata_mod/README.md

 # GPIO-support
-In order to get more information about the now available GPIO lines, you can install the gpiod tools, alternatively, the information is also directly available in the /sys file-system.
+In order to get more information about the now available GPIO lines, you can install the gpiod tools.
+Alternatively, the information is also directly available in the /sys file-system.
 In order to test gpio-access via python, the python3-libgpiod library is very convenient:
 ```